-Looking for fine dining in nearby Blue Ridge?
-After enjoying your rafting trip with Ocoee Adventure Center you may work up an appetite.
-A great option is the Black Sheep Restaurant!
-Located on Main Street in Blue Ridge and featuring a large outdoor bar and covered patio dining.
-It is easy to imagine the history.
-While you sit underneath the 200-year-old oak tree sipping a cocktail on the patio in the shadow of the house.
-This casual upscale establishment is committed to southern hospitality and it shows every time they open their doors!
+Looking for some fine dining near Blue Ridge Georgia?
+After you enjoy rafting trip with Ocoee Adventure Center you will work up an appetite.
+A great dining option is the Black Sheep Restaurant!
+Find Black Sheep on Main Street in Blue Ridge with a large outdoor bar and covered patio dining.
+It is easy to imagine the history of this town here.
+While you sit underneath a 200-year-old oak tree sipping a cocktail on the patio in the shadow of the house.
+This casual upscale establishment is commits to southern hospitality.
+And it shows every time they open their doors!

-As a result, you will enjoy the progressive, locally sourced, chef inspired, new Americana menu, a “Wine Spectator” recognized wine list, and exceptional service.
-This historically inspired architectural masterpiece make the Black Sheep one of the favorite restaurants in Blue Ridge.
+As a result, you will enjoy the progressive, locally sourced, chef inspired, new Americana menu.
+Examine the “Wine Spectator” recognized wine list, and exceptional service.
+This historically inspired architectural masterpiece makes the Black Sheep a favorite restaurant in Blue Ridge.
 The Crab Cakes are a highly recommended specialty!
 Also make sure to check out their Raw Bar and their seasonal menu!

 The restaurant is open most evenings and offers an afternoon brunch on Saturdays and Sundays from 12-4.
 Reservations are highly recommended at any time and especially during the summer Ocoee River rafting season.